abigabalornamaria/abigabalornamaria/README.md

 i signed up an account for tryhackme that will assist me with the information of cyber security and my collegues to perform a penetration test .

+WEEK THREE.

+DAY ONE.

+I got more insights about the OSI MODEL ,the different layers ,functions of each layer ,the different devices on the different layers plus different protocals on each layer.
+I installed cisco packet tracer and was able to understand the basics of using it for configurations.

+DAY TWO.